Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) An employee of the United States, Illinois, or a

-political subdivision of either while the employee is engaged in the performance of his or her official duties within the scope of his or her employment.
-However, any such person who offers his or her services as a private detective or uses a similar title when these services are performed for compensation or other consideration, whether received directly or indirectly, is subject to this Act.
+political subdivision of either while the employee is engaged in the performance of the employee's official duties within the scope of the employee's employment.
+However, any such person who offers services as a private detective or uses a similar title when these services are performed for compensation or other consideration, whether received directly or indirectly, is subject to this Act.

 (2) A person, firm, or other entity engaged

-exclusively in tracing and compiling lineage or ancestry who does not hold himself or herself out to be a private detective.
+exclusively in tracing and compiling lineage or ancestry who does not hold oneself out to be a private detective.

 (3) A person engaged exclusively in obtaining and